RAMertz0630/RAMertz0630.github.io/README.md

 <details>

 **What did you do last week?**
-- Reviewed all 4 assigned Project Plans.
+- Reviewed all 4 assigned Project Plans.<br>
-- Attempted Exercism problem "reverse string" and hit a blocker.
+- Attempted Exercism problem "reverse string" and hit a blocker.<br>
-- Posted update to personal Github page.
+- Posted update to personal Github page.<br>

 **What do you plan to do this week?**
-- Revise Project Proposal (too ambitious for allotted time given learning time)
+- Revise Project Proposal (too ambitious for allotted time given learning time)<br>
-- Review Sections 7 (Arrays and Vectors) and 10 (Characters and Strings)
+- Review Sections 7 (Arrays and Vectors) and 10 (Characters and Strings)<br>
-- Return to Exercism Puzzles and solve all incomplete Puzzles recommended for Weeks 2-6.
+- Return to Exercism Puzzles and solve all incomplete Puzzles recommended for Weeks 2-6.<br>

 **Are there any impediments in your way?**
-- I need to fix the syntax issue on my project website this week.
+- I need to fix the syntax issue on my project website this week.<br>
-- I have more of a learning curve than I thought for modern C++ coming out of CSPB 1300; I need to increase the amount of structured study time in my Udemy course and decrease the amount of target Exercises I plan to get done each week until I have a better grasp of header files and how to use items from the std library without "using namespace std".
+- I have more of a learning curve than I thought for modern C++ coming out of CSPB 1300; I need to increase the amount of structured study time in my Udemy course and decrease the amount of target Exercises I plan to get done each week until I have a better grasp of header files and how to use items from the std library without "using namespace std".<br>

 **Reflection on the process you used last week, how can you make the process work better?**
 - Using a contiguous 3 hour block for major project work and a 1.5 hour block for class requirements (peer reviews, drafting and posting progress and feedback) worked really well this week.
-I intend to continue this cadence for the foreseeable future.
+I intend to continue this cadence for the foreseeable future.<br>

 </details>